Psycho-Oncology

-Chief Kaori Shinsato, M.D. |
+Kaori Shinsato, M.D.

-Senior Staff Tatsuya Sugimoto, M.D., Ph.D. |
+Tatsuya Sugimoto, M.D., Ph.D.

-Mari Takeuchi, M.D. | Ken Matsumoto, M.D. |
+Mari Takeuchi, M.D.
+Ken Matsumoto, M.D.

 For what should be supported by the Division of Psycho-Oncology, a multidisciplinary team consisting of psychiatrist, nurse, psychotherapist, etc. will be formed to cope with the patient’s mental problem, delivering their own specialties.
-Working closely with a doctor responsible for the cancer treatment, the support can be wide-ranged including prescribing adequate drugs and offering private counselling, depending on the symptoms.
+Working closely with the primary doctor responsible for the cancer treatment, the support can be wide-ranged including prescribing adequate drugs and offering private counselling, depending on the symptoms.
 As the support is basically for during the hospital stay only, for the patients who need follow-up supports after being discharged, local clinics or hospitals will be introduced so that they can continue getting the supports from them.

 When a patient is diagnosed with cancer, it will be difficult to overcome the stress and the anxiety he/she feels about it alone.
 We do our best to support cancer patients as a highly-professional team to palliate their mental problems so that they can focus on their cancer treatments.
 When you feel even the slightest concern, please do not internalize the feeling, whatever it is, and come to your primary doctor and nurses to tell them about it.
 As we support the families as well, they won’t have to hesitate to ask for help when they have worries and concerns.